 Do you want to become a fully qualified teacher in the FE and Skills sector?
 Are you teaching KS4 in a school?
 Or are you pursuing a teaching career in a college or prison, with a training provider or in the voluntary sector?
 This course will give you a solid foundation in all aspects of teaching to prepare you for a highly successful career.
 It is an in-service part-time route to a full teacher qualification, offered in partnership with the University of Derby – an ideal “earn as you learn” route to qualification.

 The programme has been designed to develop your skills, knowledge and professional behaviours to enable you to become a highly effective teacher.
 You will improve your knowledge of how people learn, how to plan effective and engaging teaching sessions and how to assess – both during the session and through summative assessment.
 You will be using theoretical underpinning knowledge to continuously improve your professional practice.

-You will explore the context of your curriculum and the external pressures influencing it.
-You will also have an opportunity to pursue a specific interest in the second year, such as Professional Research Project and Effective Classroom Management.
+You will explore the context and the design of your curriculum, gaining a solid understanding of the external pressures influencing it.
+You will also have an opportunity to pursue a specific interest in the second year, such as Effective Classroom Management.

 The course is delivered using innovative learning methods, technology enhanced resources and one-to-one observations of you in your own practice.
 Upon successful completion of this Level 5 programme, you will be equipped to become an effective teacher in Post-14 education.